 How does vendor risk affect other critical processes?
 What is your vendors’ impact on a BCP/DR plan or corporate compliance management?
 These are important questions to consider when formulating a VRM program that contributes to IRM requirements.

 VRM systems can provide an effective solution for organized and efficient vendor management.
 User-friendly VRM software and services provide features and integrated risk management tools for risk assessments, monitoring, and rating.
 You gain capabilities that help to manage and mitigate third-party risk across the entire enterprise.

 Your organization will be able to perform reviews of vendor BCP/PR management, financial performance, control audit, information security, and more.
 You can ensure compliance, reduce risk, and improve the productivity of a VRM program.
 Most importantly, you gain a singular perspective of the inherent and residual risk exposure from vendors to various levels of the organizational hierarchy.

 Utilize a VRM solution that cuts across departmental silos with a multi-dimensional approach to VRM.
 So you’ll strengthen your unified IRM system by leveraging a structured VRM program.

-An IRM approach helps nurture critical awareness and develop risk management maturity.
+An Integrated Risk Management procedure and approach helps nurture critical awareness and develop risk management maturity.
 Obtaining a comprehensive view of all business units and risk and compliance functions will enable you to strengthen key risk management areas — including VRM.